-At the end of a little more than a yeart after that they had a young son, and they gave him Eobhan as a name.
+At the end of a little more than a year † after that they had a young son, and they gave him Eobhan as a name.
 Good care was taken of him, as should be of a king's son.
 At the end of a little more than a year after that they had another son, and they gave him Claidhean as a name.
-Care was taken of this one as had been taken of his brother; and at more than a year after that they had another son, and they gave t The island reciters always say, "at the end of three quarters," etc.
+Care was taken of this one as had been taken of his brother; and at more than a year after that they had another son, and they gave him Conall as a name, and care was taken of him as had been taken of the two others.

-\ This seems to shew that Celtic kings did not act without the consent of their chiefs; and this appears in other places, in this, and in many other stories.
+^{} This seems to shew that Celtic kings did not act without the consent of their chiefs; and this appears in other places, in this, and in many other stories.
 Iubhar is a name for Newry, but the story is not consistent with the supposition that Newry is meant.
 I suspect Jewry is the word, and that the Holy Land is meant.